patrick-wraws/launchkey-python/README.rst

 A more in-depth look at this SDK can be found at the official docs_.

-For gadget reviews, check this out.
+For gadget reviews_, check this out.

 Examples
 --------